Spondylolisthesis

 As mentioned earlier, this condition may be hereditary or present at birth due to a birth defect.
 For older adults, the most common cause of spondylolisthesis is a wear and tear of the back (degenerative disc disease) or a disease such as arthritis that forces the discs to slip out of place.
 Adolescents may obtain this condition due to sports or activities that continuously overexert their lower back.

-The list below dictates other causes of Spondylolisthesis:
+Listed below are other potential causes of spondylolisthesis:

-- Trauma or injury that damages the joint or discs within the lumbar vertebra
+• Trauma or injury that damages the joints or discs within the lumbar vertebrae

-- Overexertion of the vertebra – also known as stress fracture
+• Overexertion of the vertebrae, also known as a stress fracture

-- Age progression that accelerates the degeneration of the lumbar vertebra
+• Age progression that accelerates the degeneration of the lumbar vertebrae

-- Radiating pain down into the thighs, buttocks, and legs that may be aggravated by bending or twisting
+• Radiating pain into the thighs, buttocks, and legs that may be aggravated by bending or twisting

 For athletes, your doctor or spinal specialist may recommend rest and limitations of sports activities to avoid aggravating the symptoms that originate from the slippage of the lumber vertebra.
 However, if this condition is present at birth, then bracing and surgery may be implemented.